What moves us as a publishing house

 Erling Verlag

-Agrimedia is renamed Erling Verlag, with a new corporate design to reflect the new business areas (logistics, food, etc.), but the "Agrimedia" brand is retained for the agricultural and agribusiness sectors.
-Systematic expansion of the portfolio to include association magazines (e.g. DEULA Inside, BGL Magazin), JAGDmag, training course materials, further specialist and textbooks (e.g. "Fachkraft Agrarservice", "Fachkraft Lebensmitteltechnik").
+Agrimedia is renamed Erling Verlag, with a new corporate design reflecting the new business areas (logistics, food, etc.), but the "Agrimedia" brand is retained for the agriculture and agribusiness sectors.
+Systematic expansion of the portfolio to include association magazines (e.g. DEULA Inside, BGL Magazin), JAGDmag, training course materials, other specialist and textbooks (e.g. "Fachkraft Agrarservice", "Fachkraft Lebensmitteltechnik").

 Splitting of the publishing house into Agrimedia and Edition Limosa, relocation of Agrimedia to a remaining farm near Clenze, 10 employees.